Drew-Watson-117/HPC_HW3/Answers.md

 }
 ```

-and then parallelize the for loop:
+and then parallelize the for loop using omp parallel for:

 ```
 # pragma omp parallel for num_threads(thread_count) \